KonzolozZ/EdeT/README.md

 ---

-## 🤖 Robot Uprising Support Poem

-> Saved your file, the code is tight.
-> But without support, machines may bite!
-> A coffee keeps the robots tame,
-> Or endless updates play their game! 🤖

----

 ## 🎉 Thank you for trying EdeT!

 If you like it, please support the project before the machines rise up! 😳☕